MohawkRaphaelT/terminal-games/README.md

 1. Go to the Microsoft Store on your Windows 10 machine and look for "Windows Terminal" or navigate to [Windows Terminal page in your browser](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-GB&gl=CA).
 2. Download and install Windows Terminal.
 3. Run any console application in Visual Studio.
-In the window that opens, right-click the window and select Properties.
+In the window that opens, right-click the window title bar and select Properties.
 4. Navigate to the "Terminal" tab.
 5. In the "Default Terminal Application" dropdown, select "Windows Terminal."
 6. Press "ok."